 See the Definition query topic for specific instructions on building clauses for definition queries of a layer or table.

-Construct a query in Clause mode
+Construct a query interactively

 You construct a query by building one or more clauses.
 Follow these steps to construct a query in a query builder in a pane.